Biennale College Cinema – Eighth Edition

-- Development workshop and presentation of the project to the team of Biennale College and to the Artistic Director of the Cinema Department.
+- Development workshop and presentation of the project to the team of the Biennale College and to the Artistic Director of the Cinema Department.

 This phase will be coordinated by a Head of Studies who will establish the organizational aspects of the workshop: group sessions will alternate with moments of individual feedback, in a variety of group combinations.
-The process for structuring the concepts will involve both the narrative aspects and the aspects of production and each team will work separately with experts in story editing, crossmedia, audience design, community management, production.
+The process for structuring the concepts will involve both the narrative aspects and the aspects of production and each team will work separately with experts in story editing, crossmedia, audience design, community management, and production.

 The teams will be required to deliver, within a month after the end of the workshop, a first draft of the script and updated budgets and production schedules.
-The Director of the Cinema department, after listening to the presentation of the projects in October and assessing the first drafts, will select three teams, one choosen from the Italian call and two from the International call.
+The Director of the Cinema Department, after listening to the presentation of the projects in October and assessing the first drafts, will select three teams, one choosen from the Italian call and two from the International call.
 These teams will move on to the script and production workshops, presented below:

 - Script Development Workshop